 There is unclear accountability between project signed locally with the UNRC versus projects signed by DIR/BSP and other HQ approvals.

-SC projects: Any additional information on SC project signed by the Office, however, not cleared by BSP “Catalysing Investment into Renewable Energy for the Acceleration of the Attainment of the Sustainable Development Goals in Zimbabwe”, budget US$ 10M for UNESCO.
-Has it officially started?
+SC project “Catalysing Investment into Renewable Energy for the Acceleration of the Attainment of the Sustainable Development Goals in Zimbabwe” project was reviewed by the High-Risk Committee on May 18.

-The project is with the High Risk Committee, the meeting is scheduled for the second week of May.
 It is a UN joint project.
-The budget might be reviewed and decreased.
-Initially it was foreseen to outsource 9 out of 10 M USD to an implementing partner (IPA).
-261K were already received in 2020/2021 for elaboration of concept notes.

-The Malawi project (EU project, TVET) was signed without proper due process.
-Moreover, the new project for Renewable energy in SC was signed by the Office without BSP visa and is subject to High-risk project committee.

-Instances of signing of agreements without BSP and prog sector approval for high-risk projects where the project objectives, funding are not aligned to UNESCO C/5 objectives, blurred roles with UNEP, and rules. e.g., SC project 45 M to 800K, Adaptation Fund 5 $ M
+It was agreed to move on with the project but the office needs to make some adjustments, i.e. reduce UNESCO budget and to do technical adjustments to the programmatic aspect of the project document (page 4) be made to reflect the discussion of the Committee;

+ED project in Malawi , Skills and Technical Education Programme (STEP), was signed without proper due process as well.

-The proposal to Adaptation Fund for 5 Millions USD on sustainability of groundwater in Zimbabwe was approved earlier 2021.
+The SC project proposal to Adaptation Fund for 5 Millions USD on sustainability of groundwater in Zimbabwe was approved earlier 2021.
 Though the full proposal was submitted to the donor without prior international validation.
 The enclosure of information on the breakdown of management costs was provided without BSP’s clearance and thus might have established a precedence.
 How was it managed?
-New project Be resilient to be added
+New project Be resilient to be added.

 Recruitment of project appointments is inconsistent. e.g., CLT and SHS resource mobilization efforts do not include HR components.
 Therefore, there are delays in project implementation.